Shore Capital Reiterates Buy Rating for Barclays (LON:BARC)

-Shore Capital reissued their buy rating on shares of Barclays (LON:BARC – Free Report) in a report issued on Tuesday morning, Marketbeat.com reports.
+Barclays (LON:BARC – Get Free Report)‘s stock had its “buy” rating reaffirmed by stock analysts at Shore Capital in a research report issued on Thursday, Digital Look reports.

-A number of other research analysts have also weighed in on BARC.
-Berenberg Bank restated a buy rating and set a GBX 240 ($3.02) price objective on shares of Barclays in a research report on Thursday, January 25th.
-Citigroup restated a buy rating on shares of Barclays in a research report on Wednesday, January 31st.
-Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Barclays presently has an average rating of Buy and a consensus price target of GBX 232 ($2.92).
+BARC has been the topic of several other reports.
+Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 220 ($2.79) target price on shares of Barclays in a research note on Tuesday, February 20th.
+Citigroup reaffirmed a “buy” rating on shares of Barclays in a research note on Wednesday, January 31st.
+Royal Bank of Canada increased their price objective on shares of Barclays from GBX 230 ($2.92) to GBX 265 ($3.36) and gave the company an “outperform” rating in a research report on Tuesday.
+JPMorgan Chase & Co. increased their price objective on shares of Barclays from GBX 180 ($2.28) to GBX 200 ($2.54) and gave the company an “overweight” rating in a research report on Thursday, February 22nd.
+Finally, Berenberg Bank increased their price objective on shares of Barclays from GBX 240 ($3.04) to GBX 270 ($3.42) and gave the company a “buy” rating in a research report on Tuesday, February 20th.
+Six research analysts have rated the stock with a buy rating, Based on data from MarketBeat, Barclays presently has an average rating of “Buy” and an average price target of GBX 238.60 ($3.03).

 About Barclays